41cha/DirectoryAnalyzer/README.md

   Returns groups of files that have identical content.

 - `generate_report()`
-  Builds a formatted text report that can be printed or saved.
+  Builds a formatted text report that can be printed.

 ## Example report (simplified)